 - a.
 Pre-bid Conference (Rule 173 (x) of GFR 2017): In case of turnkey contract (s) or facilities of a special nature for procurement of sophisticated and costly equipment or large works or complex consultancy assignments, a suitable provision is to be kept in the bidding documents for one or more pre-bid conference for clarifying issues/clearing doubts, if any, about the specifications and other allied technical/commercial details of the plant, equipment and machinery projected in the bidding document and for ensuring that the technical requirements provide a level playing field.
 The date, time and place of the pre-bid conference should be indicated in the tender enquiry document.
 Bidders should be asked to submit written queries in advance of the conference.
-After the conference, if any revision of the techno-commercial required, the same should be recommended by the TC member for the approval of CA i.e. Unit Head/Functional Director and upon the approval of CA, a formal corrigendum may be issued and uploaded with the bid document in the website and shared with all the bidders who purchase or have purchased the bid documents. - b.
+After the conference, if any revision of the techno-commercial required, the same should be recommended by the TC member for the approval of CA i.e. Unit Head/Functional Director and upon the approval of CA, a formal corrigendum may be issued and uploaded with the bid documents. - b.
 Extension of Tender Opening Date: Sometimes, situations may arise necessitating modification of the tender documents already issued or put on sale.
 Also, after receiving the documents, a potential tenderer may point out some genuine mistakes necessitating amendment in the tender documents.
 In such situations, it is necessary to amend/modify the tender documents suitably prior to the date of submission of bids.
 Copies of such amendment/modification should be simultaneously sent to all the selected suppliers by registered/speed post/courier/e-mail in case of LTE.
 In case of OTE, the copies of such amendment/modification are to be simultaneously despatched, free of cost, by registered/speed post/courier/e-mail, to all the parties who have already purchased the tender documents including the tender documents for downloading put on the CPPP, GeM and AYCL own website.